Lego Fusion

-Lego Fusion was a Lego theme that combined standard Lego bricks with a mobile app (for iOS and Android) that was designed to interact and communicate with the build models according to the principle of augmented reality.
-The theme was first introduced on 1 August 2014 and exclusively in North America only.
+Lego Fusion (stylized as LEGO Fusion) is a discontinued Lego theme that combined standard Lego bricks with a mobile app (for iOS and Android) that was designed to interact and communicate with the build models according to the principle of augmented reality.
+The theme was first introduced on 1 August 2014 and exclusively in North America.
 It was eventually discontinued by the end of July 2015.

 Overview

 The Lego Fusion product line focuses on the combination of construction sets and game app to create the digital worlds with the smart-phones or tablets.
 This has been described by The Lego Group as "fluid play".
 Users create their own 2D models and scan by using an app named Lego Fusion.
 The product line includes Lego Fusion toy sets that each contain Lego bricks, Fusion capture plate and connect to the app.
 The toy sets are marketed at children aged 7 to 12 years old.

 Development

 Lego Fusion was developed by Lego Future Lab, Lego Fusion was invented as a way to marry digital and analog play.
 Lego Future Lab also used Qualcomm's Vuforia mobile vision platform for this process.
 Lego Future Lab senior design manager Ditte Bruun Pedersen explained, "To them, it's not two separate worlds.
 It's one world that blends together.
 It's all just play."

 Lego Fusion used the combination of construction sets and scanning with a smart-phone or tablet to create digital worlds.